tubemogul/puppet-aerospike/README.markdown

 ##Limitations

-This module has only been tested against Ubuntu 14.04, but it should work with the Debian family and the Red Hat servers.
+This module has only been tested against Ubuntu 14.04, but it should work with the Debian and the Red Hat family.

 ##Development